iholloma/crdh/_essays/v01-13-growing-strong.md

 learning may not be as interconnected in the early nineteenth century as it is in the twentieth.[^9]

-{% figure caption: "Shared Group Memberships Between Washington D.C. based Federal Employees and Learned Societies." %}
+{% figure caption: "Figure 2.
+Shared Group Memberships Between Washington D.C. based Federal Employees and Learned Societies." %}
 ![A bar graph showing the number of federal employees based in Washington D.C. that were members of certian learned societies.](/assets/img/v01/oberle/federal-employees.png)
 {% endfigure %}